 Install the shaft seals as illustrated in Figure E-3.

 Figure E-3.
 Upper And Lower Seal Assemblies

-operation at temperatures above $104^{\circ}F$ (40°C).
+The seal assemblies are not designed for operation at temperatures above 104°F (40°C).
 Do not use at higher operating temperatures.